-The NLR team knew that as long as a signal was present, God's enterprising people would find ways to share it in unique ways.
+The NLR team knew that as long as a signal was present, God's enterprising people would find means to share it in unique ways.
 Soon, the radio network was engaging in ministries that it had never even imagined.
-The evangelical Church across Russia and Ukraine saw the radio now as a means to support their local outreach efforts, and a number of cities organized to apply for radio frequencies to become NLR affiliates.

-Churches purchased receivers and installed satellite antennas on their rooftops, inviting young people to listen to contemporary music and NLR's innovative GODspots that challenged them with a Christian worldview that was diametrically opposed to what they were now viewing on the multitude of secular channels appearing on their TV screens.
+The Evangelical Church across Russia and Ukraine saw the radio now as a tool to support their local outreach efforts.
+Churches purchased receivers and installed satellite antennas on their rooftops, inviting young people to listen to contemporary music and NLR's innovative God Spots that challenged them with a Christian worldview that was diametrically opposed to what they were now viewing on the multitude of secular channels appearing on their TV screens.
 A common link between American and Russian youth was MTV (Music Television) and music from the pop music industry; in this void of Godless content on existing channels came NEW LIFE RADIO--as a living breath of fresh air filled with Christ's message of life and true love, able to satisfy every need and longing.
-Overnight, NLR had become Russia's premier youth ministry outlet.
+Overnight, NLR had become Russia's premier youth ministry outlet!

-The comfort of the Gospel found a ready place in ministry sites Daniel could hardly contemplate: Christians called to a diversity of missions brought the radio with them to their worksites, and soon, NLR was engaged in prison ministry (with as many as 40 Russian prisons being wired for retransmitting satellite feeds within inmate cells); drug and alcohol rehabilitation centers (operated by local churches); hospital and compassion ministries in clinics, hospices, and state hospitals; halfway houses for abused young women; orphanage outreach to teenagers; broadcasts over campus radio systems in the university town of Novosibirsk, and even broadcasting inside Russian military barracks in the city of Voronezh to young Army draftees.
+The comfort of the Gospel found a ready place in ministry sites Daniel could hardly contemplate: Christians called to a diversity of missions brought the radio with them to their work places, and soon, NLR was engaged in prison ministry (with as many as forty prisons being wired for retransmitting satellite feeds within prison cells); drug and alcohol rehabilitation centers (operated by local churches); hospital and compassion ministries in clinics, hospices, and state hospitals; halfway houses for abused young women; orphanage outreach to teenagers; broadcasts over campus radio systems in the university town of Novosibirsk, and even broadcasting inside Russian military barracks in the city of Voronezh to young Army draftees!

 Listeners got the message they would never hear before on radio: JESUS SAVES.
-Staff got used to reading letters like this one:
+The staff got used to reading letters like this one:

 "One minute of silence on the air is terrible!
 I can hardly imagine even one day without NLR.
 New Life is a music-information wave where there is fresh and genuine information, interaction with interesting people, great music.
-We listen to New Life and rejoice, get encouraged, inspired, learn and change our lives for the best!
+We listen to New Life and rejoice, get inspired, encouraged, learn and change our lives for the best!
 Many people got new life in Jesus through this radio.
 New Life is too precious for me to lose it!
 Yana, from Moscow

-The scope of outreach exceeded the staff's wildest expectation, for it was the hand of God moving to insert his Word inside places normally off limits to missionaries of the Gospel.
+The scope of outreach exceeded the staff's wildest expectations, for it was the hand of God moving to insert His Word inside places normally off limits to missionaries of the Gospel.
 The Lord was able to destroy strongholds long built up in Russia against the Christian faith, though the struggle to grow and reach NLR's goal of a national radio network with local FM affiliates would be fierce and fraught with challenge.
-No one said spreading the seeds of God's word would be easy, and the Biblical description of the ways people responded certainly played out accordingly across the Russian landscape.
+No one said spreading the seeds of God's Word would be easy, and the Biblical description of the ways people responded certainly played out accordingly across the Russian landscape.